What is Postnatal Depression?

-Postnatal depression is a condition that affects up to one in ten women after the birth of their baby.
+Postnatal depression (or postpartum blues) is a condition that affects up to one in ten women after the birth of their baby.
 However, it is not a condition restricted to females and new dads are also susceptible to mental health difficulties in the weeks and months following a baby’s arrival.

 It is very common for new mothers to feel tearful, anxious and sad in the two weeks after having a baby; so common, in fact, that the so called ‘baby blues’ are considered to be entirely normal.
 However, if the feeling of sadness does not go away, or starts later on, you should speak to a healthcare professional.